VirulentArc/ScriptCards/Spell Book Manager/readme.md

 For custom Warlock spells that place their damage roll directly in the spell description, make sure **At Higher Levels** and higher-level damage fields are blank unless you intentionally want Roll20's normal upcast behavior to run as well.

+Some custom spells that contain embedded rolls or sheet references may produce a console error when their description is written to the handout.
+This is a known Roll20/API limitation and is not something Spell Book Manager can fully prevent.
+If the handout still updates correctly, the console message can usually be ignored.

 ### Example: Hellish Rebuke Warlock scaling

 ```text